Chinese Cubans: History

 There were almost no women among the nearly entirely male Chinese "coolie" population that migrated to Cuba (1%).
-In Cuba, some Indian (Native American), mulatto, black and white women engaged in sexual relations or marriages with Chinese men, with marriages of mulatto, black and white women being reported by the Cuba Commission Report.
+Marriages of Chinese immigrants with Cuban mulatto, black and white women were reported by the Cuba Commission Report.

-In the 1920s, an additional 30,000 Cantonese and small groups of Japanese also arrived; both immigrations were exclusively male and there was rapid intermarriage with white, black and mulato populations.
-CIA World Factbook.
-Cuba.
-2008.
-May 15, 2008. claimed 114,240 Chinese-Cuban coolies with only 300 pure Chinese.
+In the 1920s, an additional 30,000 Cantonese and small groups of Japanese also arrived; both immigrations were exclusively male and there was rapid intermarriage with white, black and mulatto populations.

 In a study of genetic origins, admixture, and asymmetry in maternal and paternal human lineages in Cuba, thirty-five Y-chromosome SNPs were typed in the 132 male individuals of the Cuban sample.
 The study does not include any people with known Chinese ancestry.
 All the samples were white Cubans and black Cubans.
 Two out of 132 male samples belonged to East Asian haplogroup O2, which is found in significant frequencies among Cantonese people and is found in 1.5% of the Cuban population.
 In the 1920s, an additional 30,000 Chinese arrived; the immigrants were exclusively male.
 In 1980, 4000 Chinese lived there, but by 2002, only 300 pure Chinese were left.

 Two thousand Chinese, consisting of Cantonese and Hakkas, fought with the rebels in Cuba's Ten Years' War.
 A monument in Havana honours the Cuban Chinese who fell in the war, on which is inscribed: "There was not one Cuban Chinese deserter, not one Cuban Chinese traitor."

 Chinese Cubans, including some Chinese Americans from California, joined the Spanish–American War in 1898 to achieve independence from Spain, but a few Chinese, who were loyal to Spain, left Cuba and went to Spain.
 Racial acceptance and assimilation would come much later.